 Ultimate Frisbee players tend to use American Football Boots but regular football boots are good as well.
-Our Merchandiser will usually do a big American Football boots order for the team sometime in the first term.
+Boots will be very important for all outdoor training sessions, and you will find it much easier with proper cleats.

 You’ll want to pick up a waterproof jacket and trousers for those wet and windy trainings.
 Anything windproof and waterproof will do to keep you nice and toasty inside.
 Look for jackets that are lightweight, and trousers with elasticated ankle cuffs to keep them from dragging in the mud.

 Don’t expect the team captain to carry around 20 discs for everyone come warm up time, they’ve got enough on their plate.
 Bring a disc or two that you don’t mind using or losing.

 Mohawks sell discs for £7 for players and alumni.
 Ask the men’s captain to buy any at this address([email protected]).

 Mountain/climbing baselayers are generally considered to be better quality and more effective than the sports ones, and usually around the same price.

 TheNextChallenge.org do a great review of the different types available.
 In short, Merino Wool feels warmer when damp, but dries out slower than synthetic fabrics.